 Students in grades 7-12 continue to work on their language skills in grammar, spelling, vocabulary, writing, and speaking.
-Students use grammar workbooks from A Beka Books; they also use Vocabulary from Classical Roots by Fifer & Flowers.
+Students use grammar workbooks from A Beka Books, Grammar for Writing by Sadlier, and also Vocabulary from Classical Roots by Fifer & Flowers.